 - Release date: June 2017

-This will likely come as no surprise, but this is not a cheap phone.
-The Sony Xperia XZ Premium price was £649 ($799, around AU$1,100) at launch, which saw it rub shoulders with the Samsung Galaxy S8 and iPhone 7 Plus in terms of cost.
+This will likely come as no surprise, but this was not a cheap phone at launch.
+The Sony Xperia XZ Premium price initially was £649 ($799, around AU$1,100), which saw it rub shoulders with the Samsung Galaxy S8 and iPhone 7 Plus in terms of cost.

-The good news is that, since its June 2017 arrival, the Sony Xperia XZ Premium price has now dropped to a more palatable £582 ($600, about AU$770) SIM-free.
+The good news is that, since its June 2017 arrival, the Sony Xperia XZ Premium price has now dropped and, if you shop around, can be found for £499 ($540, about AU$700) SIM-free.

 Find out what the Sony Xperia XZ Premium is like to live with by watching our 'week with' video.